oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 This demo application does three things that are helpful for demonstration purposes.
 First, it loads some test todo items into the repository.

-Second, it configures the rest repository to expose IDs for the todo items.
+Second, it configures the REST repository to expose IDs for the todo items.

 Third, it defines a filter to allow cross-origin requests from `localhost:8080`.
 This is necessary so that the Vue application, which is loaded from `localhost:9000` via the local test server, can load data from the Spring Boot resource server at `localhost:8080`.